zarf-dev/proposals/0048-schema-updates/README.md

 #### Story 3

-As a package creator, I want to update my package definition to the latest schema so I run `zarf dev convert .` with a zarf.yaml in my current directory and it automatically updates my package.
+As a package creator, I want to update my package definition to the latest schema so I run `zarf dev convert` with a zarf.yaml in my current directory and it automatically updates my package.

 ### Risks and Mitigations